The Machine in the Middle

 When anyone shares either the AMP or non-AMP version of my article on Twitter, any reader that clicks it will be routed through t.co.
 On the t.co website, a decision is made.
 Is there an AMP version of this article?
 If so, let's direct all traffic to the AMP article and therefore to Google's servers.

 On March 1st, 2012, Google updated some of their legal commitments to their users and reneged on their “Don't be evil” promise.
-This is https://gizmodo.com/googles-broken-promise-the-end-of-dont-be-evil-5878987.
+This is outlined in more detail in this Gizmodo Article.
 The big takeaway is this PR statement from Google:

 So on the AMP version of the article, Google decides to manipulate the content by dividing readers into two categories.
 People that know Big Tech is ungood and people that don't.